 Let’s assume we have a Spring Boot Microservice registered with Eureka with the name “users-ws” as illustrated in the image below.

 If you enable Discovery Locator in the application.properties of your Spring Cloud API Gateway, then the HTTP request URL to this microservice will look like in the CURL command below.

 curl --location --request GET 'http://localhost:8082/users-ws/check'

 - 8082 – is the port number of which Spring Cloud API Gateway is running,

 - users-ws – is an application name of Spring Boot microservice registered with Eureka,

 - /check – is a web service endpoint exposed by users-ws microservice.

 I hope this short tutorial was of good value to you.
-If you are interested to learn more about building RESTful Web Services with Spring Boot and Spring Cloud, then check Spring Cloud tutorials on this website.
+If you want to learn more about building RESTful Web Services with Spring Boot and Spring Cloud, check Spring Cloud tutorials on this website.